Shopify vs Etsy

 shopify logo

 Shopify’s ecommerce platform is our overall winner as it has all bases covered to support the success of a new online business.
-Choosing the Shopify platform to house your business means you can take advantage of their tools and expert advice for growth and scale.
-You’ll have access to an abundance of options to customize your storefront and establish your branding to stand out.
-In addition, Shopify’s 24-hour customer support is built into all pricing tiers to ensure you’ll get your queries answered and be supported at any time.
+Choosing the Shopify platform to house your business means you can use their tools and expert advice for growth and scale.